woolimi/darkly/10_data_uri_XSS/Resources/README.md

 Data URI, defined by RFC 2397, is a smart way of embedding small files in line in HTML documents.
 Instead of linking to a file stored locally on the server, the file is provided within the URL itself as a base64-encoded string of data preceded by a mime-type.

 ## How to get flag
 By inspecting image, we can find image is rendered by object tag.
-It shows depends on which src params.
+It shows data depends on which src params.

 Encode script code with base64.
 ```